- What is the Clean Power Plan?

 If you think you have a sufficient understanding of your land and your wind resource, you can invite conversations with developers.
 Wind developers range from large, multi-national wind turbine manufacturers to small regional businesses.

 Wind lease terms vary quite a bit, but general rules of thumb are: $4,000 to $8,000 per turbine, $3,000 to $4,000 per megawatt of capacity, or 2-4% of gross revenues.
 Larger turbines should translate to larger payments.
 Compensation packages typically are offered as fixed yearly payments, as percentages of gross revenues, or some combination.
 If you are offered fixed annual payment, you should check whether a regular cost of living adjustment is included.
 If you are offered a percentage of gross revenues, you should make sure that you would have good access to the information used to calculate your payments.

 No. While leasing land to wind developers is still the most common way for landowners to get involved with wind energy, more and more farmers, landowners, schools, municipal utilities, and rural communities are developing projects and owning the turbines themselves.

-There is no single answer to this question because every lease agreement is different.
-Leases are binding legal documents and it may be difficult to get out of one.
+There is no single answer to this question, because every lease agreement is different.
+Leases are binding legal documents, and it may be difficult to get out of one.
 Thus, it is extremely important to understand completely the agreement you are signing into before you sign it.
-If you happen to find yourself in a situation in which you want to be released from a lease agreement, you should hire a lawyer that has experience dealing with wind leases and easements.
+If you happen to find yourself in a situation in which you want to be released from a lease agreement, you should hire a lawyer who has experience dealing with wind leases and easements.

 Wind agreements are long term and legally binding, making it crucial for you to review them carefully and investigate anything you don’t clearly understand.
 You should always consult an attorney before signing anything.